massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

 By default, bulk command processes only **published** content.

+**Enqueue sweep performance:** plain execute (`mnrl` without `--simulate`, `--kinds`, or `--csv-path`) only runs entity ID queries and pushes each ID onto the queue—**no entity loads and no eligibility checks in Drush**.
+The queue worker loads each entity, applies the same eligibility rules as simulate mode, then normalizes.
+Bulk node lists add a **published (`status = 1`)** filter in the ID query (not when using `--entity-ids`).
+With `--kinds` or `--csv-path`, execute mode dry-runs each entity first (slower) to filter or build the report.
+Bulk enqueue writes checkpoints and dedupe keys periodically (same batch stride as load chunks).

-- Nodes must be published.
+- Nodes must be published (enforced in the worker; bulk ID queries for nodes are already limited to published where applicable).
-- Paragraphs are processed only when their parent node is published.
+- Paragraphs are processed only when their parent node is published (worker).
-- If a published node has a newer unpublished draft revision, that node and its child paragraphs are skipped by bulk command (so we do not touch draft work).
+- If a published node has a newer unpublished draft revision, that node and its child paragraphs are skipped when the worker runs (so we do not touch draft work).

 ### Default table columns